Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 * Improved workflow for non-technical users
 * Optimized backend for **sub-second predictions**

-This turned the system into a **complete end-to-end solution**, not just a model.
+This turned the project into something insurance teams could actually use, not just a model.

 ---